Published: January 2023 | Report Code: 11864 | Available Format: PDF | Pages: 240

 Geographical Analysis

-The autonomous mobile robots industry valued USD 3,148 million in 2022.
+The autonomous mobile robots industry valued USD 5.6 billion in 2024.

 APAC is the largest market for autonomous mobile robots.